ashrae27/Final-Project/Offensive/Red Team/README.md

 The following vulnerabilities were identified on each target:

-- Target 1
-- List of
-- Critical
-- Vulnerabilities

-TODO: Include vulnerability scan results to prove the identified vulnerabilities.

-## Exposed Services

-The following vulnerabilities were identified on each target:

-Target 1
 - Identification and Authentication Failures
 - Weak passwords
 - Unprotected files
 - User Enumeration (WordPress)

+## Exposed Services

+The following vulnerabilities were identified on each target:

+Target 1

 TODO: Include vulnerability scan results to prove the identified vulnerabilities.